-In July, staff met again with RWQCB staff to discuss the recent establishment of Selenium discharge limits and the process for requesting a 5 year Time Schedule Order (TSO) for compliance (to place minimum mandatory fines in abeyance) since we're pursuing completion of the surface water project.
-RWQCB staff cited recent case decisions that now preclude them from issuing a 5 year TSO if the date for coming into compliance is over five years away.
-The city was told we could resubmit when we're within 5 years of compliance (or approx Jan 2011).
-Pending that point, Woodland will experience minimum mandatory fines of up to \$12K per month.
+In July 2010, staff met again with RWQCB staff to discuss the recent establishment of Selenium discharge limits and the process for requesting a 5 year Time Schedule Order (TSO) for compliance (to place minimum mandatory fines in abeyance) since we're pursuing completion of the surface water project.
+Woodland will experience minimum mandatory fines of up to \$12K per month.
 To date, the WPCF has 4 selenium violations and anticipates getting a Notice of Violation from the RWQCB soon.
 This will trigger the Mandatory Minimum Penalty stage of the violation process and will continue until the TSO is submitted and adopted by the RWQCB, in the August of 2011.